-• Criteria are exceeded 11-25% of the time.
+• Criteria are exceeded in between 11-25% of the single samples (Historical) or calculated geometric means (Reassessed) for a given stretch of river.

-• Criteria are exceeded greater than 25% of the time.
+• Criteria are exceeded for greater than 25% of the single samples (Historical) or calculated geometric means (Reassessed) for a given stretch of river.